 The requirements shall apply for E-UTRA-NR DC with an E-UTRA PCell.

-This section contains interruptions where victim cell is PSCell or SCell belonging to SCG.
+This section contains interruptions where victim cell is PSCell or SCell belonging to SCG, or E-UTRA PCell or E-UTRA SCell belonging to MCG.
 Requirements for interruptions requirements when the victim cell is E-UTRA PCell or E-UTRA SCell belonging to MCG are specified in TS 36.133 [15].